realXtend/doc/arch_article/presapp.rst

 ---------------------

-Of course just getting a shared view of a set of web pages could be, and is, easily deployed without RealXtend technology just by using regular web browsers with HTML+Javascript and some server backend.
+Of course just getting a shared view of a set of web pages could be, and is, easily deployed without realXtend technology just by using regular web browsers with HTML+Javascript and some server backend.
 The idea here is to illustrate the use of Entity-Components and automatic attribute synchronization for custom functionality in a minimal